Don't worry about the book's cover, it won't run over the spine as pictured, as only softcover is available

 and both are ours to keep."

-Not really influenced by anything other than my slightly over-active imagination, I found poetry an easy form of catharsis, channelling my creativity.
+I find poetry an easy form of catharsis, helping to channel my overspilling thoughts through this creative medium.
+But I don't find myself writing as frequently as I used to (one a day was the norm!)
 I have many times said that I will write a novel, but the sad truth remains that I haven't the time or patience to work on such a project.
 If I were to write a novel, I'd want to completely lose myself in it, put everything else in life on hold; in fact, I actually believe this would be necessary, were I ever to complete it.
 But with poetry, I can dip in and out, tweaking here n there.
 I can see the beginning, the middle, the end...
 Here's how I see it: A novelist is to an architect as a poet is to a sculptor.
 I'd rather take a hunk outta my imagination, and craft it into something worthy of the page.
 To create it from the bottom up, as it were, is a whole different ball game.
 And had I the stamina, I'd happily take to the field.